Captain Cold: DC Rebirth

-Snart and the Rogues first made a cameo appearance in the DC Rebirths storylines; they are fleetingly watching a news report about the many newly created speedsters appearing throughout the city in The Flash vol. 5 #3.
+Leonard Snart and the Rogues first made a cameo appearance in the DC Rebirth storylines; they are fleetingly watching a news report about the many newly created speedsters appearing throughout the city in The Flash vol. 5 #3.
 Snart quips that it is time for the Rogues to leave Central City for a while.
 Visually the Rogues still seem to be based upon their New 52 appearances in this cameo, though when Snart later appears in one of Flash's memory flashbacks he has resorted to an even older look.
 He and the other Rogues retain these costumes in their later appearances.

-Snart and the Rogues make their first full-length appearance in The Flash vol. 5 #15, where they are attempting to steal a valuable golden statue of the god Mercury from the small island nation of Corto Maltese.
+Snart and the Rogues make their first full-length appearance in The Flash vol. 5 #15, where they are attempting to steal a valuable golden statue of the god Mercury from Corto Maltese.
 The Flash arrives to stop them, but they turn out to be constructs of Mirror Master laid so that the Rogues can commit a crime spree in Central City.
 Captain Cold reveals what he had been working on in his absence from the city—a "black ice gun" that uses the anti-Speed Force weaponry of the terrorist group Black Hole combined with his regular freeze gun.
 After a fight, the Golden Glider had a chance to kill the Flash, but was talked out of it by her fellow Rogues.
 Despite this setback, Flash manages to finally beat Snart and the rest of the Rogues without killing them.
 By the end of The Flash vol. 5 #17, Snart appears to be ready to take over Iron Heights from the more neophyte villains, including Papercut.

-In the Watchmen sequel Doomsday Clock, Captain Cold and his fellow Rogues are among the villains that attend the underground meeting held by Riddler that talks about the Superman Theory.
+In the Watchmen sequel Doomsday Clock, Captain Cold and his fellow Rogues are among the villains who attend the underground meeting held by Riddler to discuss the Superman Theory.

 Powers and abilities

-Like the majority of the Flash's Rogues, Snart had no innate superhuman powers.
+Like the majority of the Flash's Rogues, Snart had no innate superhuman powers (although he does have basic hand to hand combat training).
 He instead relied on his cold guns and instincts.
 Over the years, Snart had modified his weapons to allow a variety of effects such as: